VictorRodasISAK/Project_Unit_2/Project_02_Weather_Station/README.md

 ## Proposed Solution
-Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and anaysis the samples acquired.
-For a low cost sensing device an adequate alternative is the DHT11 sensor[^2] which is offered online for less than 5 USD and provides adequare precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
-Similar devices such as the DHT22, AHT20 or the AM2301B [^3] have higher specifications, however the DHT11 uses a simple serial communication (SPI) rather than more eleborated protocols such as the I2C used by the alternatives.
-For the range, precision and accuracy required in this applicaiton the DHT11 provides the best compromise.
+Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and analysis the samples acquired.
+For a low cost sensing device an adequate alternative is the DHT11 sensor[^2] which is offered online for less than 5 USD and provides adequate precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
+Similar devices such as the DHT22, AHT20 or the AM2301B [^3] have higher specifications, however the DHT11 uses a simple serial communication (SPI) rather than more elaborated protocols such as the I2C used by the alternatives.
+For the range, precision and accuracy required in this application the DHT11 provides the best compromise.
 Connecting the DHT11 sensor to a computer requires a device that provides a Serial Port communication.
 A cheap and often used alternative for prototyping is the Arduino UNO microcontroller [^4].
 "Arduino is an open-source electronics platform based on easy-to-use hardware and software"[^5].
-In additon to the low cost of the Arduino (< 6USD), this devide is programable and expandable[^2].
-Other alternatives include diffeerent versions of the original Arduino but their size and price make them a less adequate solution.
+In addition to the low cost of the Arduino (< 6USD), this device is programmable and expandable[^2].
+Other alternatives include different versions of the original Arduino but their size and price make them a less adequate solution.

-Considering the budgetary constrains of the client and the hardware requirements, the software tool that I proposed for this solution is Python.
+Considering the budgetary constraints of the client and the hardware requirements, the software tool that I proposed for this solution is Python.
 Python's open-source nature and platform independence contribute to the long-term viability of the system.
 The use of Python simplifies potential future enhancements or modifications, allowing for seamless scalability without the need for extensive redevelopment [^6][^7].
 In comparison to the alternative C or C++, which share similar features, Python is a High level programming language (HLL) with high abstraction [^8].
-For example, memory management is automatic in Python whereas it is responsability of the C/C++ developer to allocate and free up memory [^8], this could result in faster applications but also memory problems.
-In addition, a HLL language will allow me and future developers extend the solution or solve issues proptly.
+For example, memory management is automatic in Python whereas it is responsibility of the C/C++ developer to allocate and free up memory [^8], this could result in faster applications but also memory problems.
+In addition, a HLL language will allow me and future developers extend the solution or solve issues promptly.

 [^2]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.